BotBM3/botbm3.github.io/pages/talkseries.md

 These talks in this section will showcase work on the shortcomings of current metrics; propositions for new (or improved) metrics; "meta" metrics or "auxiliary metrics" designed to address the shortcomings of current (first or second-order alignment) metrics; and more.

+## Niko Kreigeskorte
+Columbia University

+### RSA + Controversiality

+&emsp;**:: Metrics and experimental designs should be optimized for model comparison**

+Theoretical progress in cognitive computational neuroscience requires model comparisons that are meaningful and powerful.
+A neural population code of a set of stimuli (or other mental representations that can be reliably elicited in an experiment) can be characterized by its representational geometry, as captured equivalently by a representational dissimilarity matrix (RDM) or a representational similarity (kernel) matrix.
+The similarity between two representations (e.g. a model layer and brain region) can be measured by choosing an RDM estimator (e.g. Euclidean, Mahalanobis, or crossnobis dissimilarity estimator) and an RDM comparator (e.g. rank correlation, Pearson correlation, cosine similarity, or whitened alternatives to the latter two).
+The whitened RDM cosine similarity can be understood as a generalization of the linear centered kernel alignment to unbiased representational distance estimators.
+The listed RDM comparators are representational similarity measures and are not metrics.
+Metric RDM comparators include the angle or Euclidean distance between normalized RDMs.
+The RSA3 Python Toolbox implements these options and supports model-comparative inference that can generalize simultaneously to the populations of subjects and stimuli.
+Importantly, we have a clear understanding of when and why to choose which combination of RDM comparator and RDM estimator (based on properties of the experiment and assumptions the researcher is willing to make).
+However, distinct neural network models implementing different computational mechanisms can predict similar representational geometries for randomly selected natural stimuli.
+To enable powerful model comparisons, we can optimize our experimental stimulus sets to elicit contrasting predictions from different models.
+We refer to such stimulus sets as controversial among the models.
+Controversial stimuli can be unconstrained (artificial, synthetic, e.g. optimizing image pixels) or constrained to various degrees (e.g. optimizing latents of a stimulus-generative model that defines a prior over stimulus space or selected from a set of natural stimuli), thus enabling us to transcend the dichotomy of natural versus artificial and subject our models to inferential comparisons that are both meaningful and powerful.

 ## Jenelle Feather
 FlatIron Institute